 However, what is more, important than knowing what kind of crimes tend to occur in Cape Town, is knowing the areas and hotspots where they’re more likely to occur.

 Such areas in Cape Town are Salt River, Seapoint, Observatory, Mowbray, and the Cape Flats, where the crime rates are very high.

-The area at the bottom of Main Road near Prestwitch Memorial is infamous for robberies and assaults, both during daylight and after dark.
+The area at the bottom of Main Road near Prestwich Memorial is infamous for robberies and assaults, both during daylight and after dark.

 Be very careful on Long Street and surrounding roads at night.

-- Visas - While U.S. citizens visiting Cape Town for tourism purposes do not need a visa for any stays shorter than ninety days, along with many other countries, there are some nationals that do need a visa in order to enter Cape Town.
+- Visas - While U.S. citizens visiting Cape Town for tourism purposes do not need a visa for any stays shorter than ninety days, along with many other countries, some nationals do need a visa to enter Cape Town.
 Make sure your passports are valid for at least 30 days past your planned date of return from South Africa.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.